-The Group has taken out bank facilities to finance its operations as disclosed in note 22 and has cash at bank balances as disclosed in note 28.
+The Group has taken out bank facilities to finance its operations as disclosed in note 23 and has cash at bank balances as disclosed in note 29.
 The interest rates thereon and the terms of such borrowings are disclosed accordingly.
+The company has also granted an interest-bearing loan to a subsidiary as disclosed in note 18.
 The Group is exposed to cash flow interest rate risk on bank balances and borrowings carrying a floating interest rate.
 Management monitors the movement in interest rates and, where possible, reacts to material movements in such rates by restructuring its financing structure.